 In the UK there is a Landfill Tax that applies to waste sent to landfill.
 It has applied to all waste sent to landfill (with the exception of forms of waste that are specifically exempt) since 1st October 1996 and increases every year to further encourage the recycling or reusing of waste.

 The landfill tax is separated into 2 bands.
 Inert and inactive waste is charged at a lower rate, with other wastes being taxed a standard rate.
 The rate is set to increase on the 1st April 2020 to the following amounts:

 By diverting the waste from landfill, for instance by reusing or recycling waste, or sending non-recyclable waste for recovery via incineration, UK companies can avoid having to pay landfill tax.

-For more information about how we can improve your sustainability, contact us today at firstname.lastname@example.org.
+For more information about how we can improve your sustainability, contact us today.

 If you have any questions regarding waste management legislation, do not hesitate to get in contact with Bywaters and we’ll give you the answers.
-We’re experts in the industry with over 60 years’ experience, so we can handle any queries our clients might have.
+We’re experts in the industry with over 60 years’ experience, so we can handle any queries you might have.